PayEx/PayEx.Checkout.Documentation/docs/cancel.md

 Body:

-    {"paymentToken":"bbe947b5-0150-465a-a153-ec5bf99f888d"}
+    {
+      "transaction-type" : "Cancel"
+      "transaction-amount" {amount}
+    }

-The `paymentToken` here is the token your purchase-endpoint is receiving from checkout.js
+Where `orderid` is the token your purchase-endpoint is receiving from checkout.js

+Where `amount` is the amount to release.
+Must not exceed the remaining authorized amount on the order.

 ### Expected responses

-Status code:
+Status code: `201`

-    200

 ### Possible errors
 `404 Not Found` :
  * When the order is not found in the system

-`410 Gone` :
-* When the order is already captured
-* When the order is already cancelled

 `403 Bad Request`
-* When the cancel request is malformed
+* When the request is malformed
-* When the order attempted cancelled is not in a cancellable state.
+* When the transaction-amount exceeds remaining authorized amount